 Below are links to research articles that I’ve found particularly interesting.
 They are presented in no particular order.
-As I find stuff I like I will append to the page.
+As I find stuff I like I will append it to the page.

 Dean Radin and Jessica Utts – 1989